fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 ## Conclusion: Code quality as an investment in the future

 Code quality isn’t a one-time thing but a continuous process—like brushing your teeth, just for your code.
-Investing in good code quality pays off in the long run through lower maintenance costs, fewer bugs, and happier developers.
+Investing in good code quality pays off in the long run through reduced maintenance costs, fewer bugs, and happier developers.

 Remember: every line of code you write today is a gift to your future self.
 And your future self will thank you when it’s not sitting in front of the screen wondering, "What the hell was I thinking?"